canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 .. note::

-  If you start Checkbox with this launcher, remember to remove ``~/.last_result.txt`` you may not want it to be there
+  If you start Checkbox with this launcher, remember that it will create a file in ``~/.last_result.txt``.
+You may not want to remove it after this experiment.

 UI Verbosity
 ==============

-Sometimes we may want more to know more on the tests that are executing, sometimes we may only care about the results.
-Checkbox allows you to customize how much output is produced while running via two mechanisms ``ui.output`` and ``ui.verbosity``.
+Sometimes we may want to know more on the tests that are executing, sometimes we may only care about the results.
+Checkbox allows you to customize how much output is produced while running via two mechanisms: ``ui.output`` and ``ui.verbosity``.

-For example, consider the following launcher, when resource jobs are plenty the standard output may fill up with their output and we may not want to read it.
+For example, consider the following launcher.
+When resource jobs are plenty the standard output may fill up with their output and we may not want to read it.

 .. code:: none